-- Appointments: Each of the 18 appointments has been made from among candidates recommended by the Committee in accordance with the first criterion, being that of professional excellence, and then on the other criteria set out in this Report.
-In addition to the 18 appointments, the Committee continued to work on 20 vacancies as of the end of March 2023. - Legislation: Amendments to the Courts of Justice Act that came into force on 28 February 1995 established the Judicial Appointments Advisory Committee and clothed it with legislative authority.
-These amendments set out in detail the composition, procedures, criteria for selection, and independent function of the Committee.
-Legislative amendments made to Section 43 of the Courts of Justice Act in 2021 came into force on 19 April 2021. - Procedures and Policies: The Committee continually reviews its procedures and policies, which are set forth in detail in this Report.
+Appointments: Each of the 22 appointments has been made from among candidates recommended by the Committee in accordance with the first criterion, being that of professional excellence, and then on the other criteria set out in this Report.
+In addition to the 22 appointments, the Committee continued to work on 19 vacancies as of the end of March 2024.

+Legislation: Amendments to the Courts of Justice Act that came into force on 28 February 1995 established the Judicial Appointments Advisory Committee and clothed it with legislative authority.
+The Courts of Justice Act sets out in detail the composition, procedures, criteria for selection, and independent function of the Committee.

+The following amendments to the Courts of Justice Act came into force during the reporting period: